 Craving MORE?
 Follow all the deliciousness on Facebook, Pinterest and Instagram!

-More cheesy dips!
+More warm cheesy dips!

 If you love this Mexican Cheese Sauce be sure to try these reader favorites next: